andersfischernielsen/PCPP/exercise03/answer.md

 Furthermore the other `Memoizer`s (except for `Memoizer1`) perform relatively equal, with `Memoizer2` surprisingly being a bit faster.

 This is due to the fact that we don't do double tests for values in `Memoizer5` as we do in `Memoizer4`. `Memoizer4` may also wastefully create a Future, which is unnecessary.
 Even though `Memoizer2` has a chance of computing the same thing twice, it is still fast to "dumbly" use a `ConcurrentHashMap` and do less checks.
 We see that `Memoizer1` is a lot slower than every other `Memoizer`, since everything is synchronized and threads are waiting for locks.

+### 3.4.8
+We could test the cache implementations with more threads/cores, bigger input and more overlap.
+Bigger overlaps in results would test that the cache is hit more often and perhaps show bigger differences between the cache implementations.

+Also, even though we closed everything running on our computers while benchmarking, we still saw fluctuations while running (as if the OS decided to spend time on something else for a split second).
+Running the benchmarks on a minimal no-GUI linux distro with the minimal number of processes running would be optimal.